vivaserver/ruby-nic_ar/README.md

 The NicAr::Client gem allows to programatically extract information about any ".ar" (Argentina) domain name.

-It uses the public information as is made available at the [Dirección Nacional del Registro de Dominios de Internet](http://www.nic.ar) via the third-party [nic!alert API](http://api.nicalert.com.ar) webservice.
+It uses the public information as is made available at the [Dirección Nacional del Registro de Dominios de Internet](http://www.nic.ar) website using the third-party [nic!alert API](http://api.nicalert.com.ar) webservice.

 ## Installation